Oscar/BAFTA winning sound designer

 tape-oping in two music studios before joining

-runner in 2013.
-Since that time, he has worked
+GCRS as a runner in 2013.
+Since then, he has

-his way up the ranks to sound designer.
-He has
+worked his way up the ranks to sound designer.

-assisted Raj and Munzie on spots for
+He has assisted Raj and Munzie on spots for

-lends his expertise to GCVRS, working in the Audio
+George also lends his expertise to GCVRS, working

 One of the brightest young sound talents in